-Arm Treasure Data is an analytics infrastructure as a service.
-We provide a SQL-like query language interface called the Hive query language.
-This article covers the basics of the Hive query language
+Arm Treasure Data provides a SQL-like query language interface called the Hive query language.

 No Need to Worry about Schema Changes

 Treasure Data supports HiveQL semantics, but unlike Apache Hive, we allow the user to set and modify the schema at any time.
-We do not require table schema to be defined upfront.
-For more information, refer to this document.
+We do not require that a table schema be defined upfront.

 Hive Example Query Catalog

-If you’re looking for dozens of HiveQL templates, visit Treasure Data’s example query catalog page.
+If you’re looking for HiveQL templates, visit Treasure Data’s example query catalog page:

 Here’s the syntax of Hive’s SELECT statement.